HiJen14/HiJen14.github.io/pages/windwaker/windwakermain.md

 ---
 <p><h1>Wind Waker HD</h1></p>
 <p>Here you find routes for <b>The legend of zelda - Wind Waker HD</b>.
 This game is only available on the
-WII U for now.
-These routes are developed and tested by me, but of course can be the same as routes available on <a href="https://www.zeldaspeedruns.com/twwhd/">The Wind Waker HD community speedrunning website.</a></p>
+WII U. These routes are developed and tested by me, but of course can be the same as routes available on <a href="https://www.zeldaspeedruns.com/twwhd/">The Wind Waker HD community speedrunning website.</a></p>
 <br />
 <p>These routes are for runners that want to startup running Wind Waker HD.
 And start from relatively easy to moderate.